An It\^o Formula for rough partial differential equations and some applications: The parabolic class

-Now, as is well-known, the Dunford-Pettis Theorem (see e.g.\ \cite{albiac2016topics}) implies that a bounded family of $L^1$ is relatively weakly compact if and only if it is equi-integrable.
-Hence, the second assertion follows by the same argument as before.
-This finishes the proof. \end{proof}
+Now, concerning the case $p=1,$ as is well-known the Dunford-Pettis Theorem (see e.g.\ \cite{albiac2016topics}) implies that a bounded family of $L^1$ is relatively weakly compact if and only if it is equi-integrable.
+Hence, the second assertion follows by the same argument as before, using a slight modification of the above compactness claim.
+We omit the details. \end{proof}